Amarasilpi Jakkanna

 Amarasilpi Jakkanna is an Indian 1964 Telugu-language biographical film directed and produced by B. S. Ranga.
 The film stars Akkineni Nageswara Rao in the title role of Jakanachari, a legendary sculptor from the Hoysala period, whose dedication to art and personal sacrifices form the core of the narrative.
 The film also features B. Saroja Devi, V. Nagayya, and Udaya Kumar in key roles, with music composed by S. Rajeswara Rao.

-Released on March 27, 1964, Amarasilpi Jakkanna holds the distinction of being the first Telugu film shot in Eastmancolor and received critical acclaim, including a Presidential Certificate of Merit.
-Simultaneously, B. S. Ranga directed a Kannada version, Amarashilpi Jakanachari, which became the first full length colour film in Kannada.
+Released on March 27, 1964, Amarasilpi Jakkanna was the first Telugu film shot in Eastmancolor and received critical acclaim, including a Presidential Certificate of Merit.
+Simultaneously, B. S. Ranga directed a Kannada version, Amarashilpi Jakanachari, which became the first full-length colour film in Kannada.

 Plot

 Jakkanna, the son of master sculptor Mallanna, inherits the family’s legacy of sculpting.
 His life changes when he falls in love with Manjari, an exceptional dancer who becomes his muse.
 Inspired by her grace and beauty, Jakkanna creates breathtaking sculptures.
 However, Gopadevudu, a feudal lord, becomes infatuated with Manjari and devises plans to separate her from Jakkanna.

 With the help of her uncle Sundaram and his fiancée Gangamma, Manjari marries Jakkanna.
 Enraged, Gopadevudu schemes against the couple, appointing Jakkanna to oversee the construction of the Vasanta Mantapa.
 Jakkanna pours his soul into the work, immortalizing Manjari’s beauty in the sculptures.
 Gopadevudu, intent on claiming Manjari, destroys one of Jakkanna’s sculptures, sends him away in search of new stones, and forcibly separates the couple.
 He manipulates Manjari into performing a forced dance under duress, exploiting her mother’s plight.

 Heartbroken by these events, Jakkanna misunderstands Manjari's circumstances and leaves the village.
 In despair, Manjari attempts to drown herself but is rescued by boatmen and taken to an ashram.
 There, she gives birth to their son, Dankanna.
 Seeking Jakkanna, Manjari entrusts Dankanna to Mallanna, unaware that he is her father-in-law.
 Meanwhile, Jakkanna finds refuge under the guidance of the sage Ramanujacharya.

 Ramanujacharya assigns Jakkanna the task of constructing the Chennakesava Temple at Belur for King Vishnuvardhana.
 Unknown to Jakkanna, Manjari joins the temple project and secretly assists him in sculpting.
 Dankanna grows up under Mallanna’s guidance and becomes a skilled sculptor.
 When he reaches Belur, he impresses the court by identifying flaws in a sculpture crafted by Jakkanna.
 Overcome with guilt, Jakkanna cuts off his own hand in penance but later sculpts another statue and miraculously regains his hand through divine intervention.

 The narrative concludes with the emotional reunion of Mallanna, Jakkanna, Manjari, and Dankanna, bringing the family together after years of separation.